Almanac Home Page

 - Lake trout season on Lake Superior opens, through Sept.
 30.*

-- Southern and Mississippi River zone duck seasons close.
+- Southern zone duck and goose seasons close.

 - Muzzleloader deer season closes.